CrateTools/comfyui-preview-video-monitor/README.md

 <div align="center">

-# Preview Video Monitor 🖥️🖥️ Multimonitor Fullscreen!
+# CompfyMonitor 🖥️🖥️ Multimonitor Fullscreen!

 PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple monitors.